Pilibanga: Demographics

 As of 2001 India census, Pilibanga had a population of 33,607.
-Males constitute 53% of the population and females 47%.
+Males constituteted 53% of the population and females 47%.
 Pilibanga has an average literacy rate of 58%, lower than the national average of 59.5%: male literacy is 66%, and female literacy is 48%.
-In Pilibanga, 15% of the population is under 6 years of age.
+In Pilibanga, 15% of the population is under six years of age.

 Transport

 Auto rickshaws And Cycle rickshaws are majorly used for internal transport.

 Pilibangan is well connected with road and is linked directly to Delhi, Jaipur, Ludhiana, Chandigarh, Sikar, Karnal, Haridwar, Bathinda, Ambala, Jodhpur and many other cities.
 Nation Highway 15 passes through Pilibangan.
 Pilibanga railway station has daily train services to Delhi via Bhatinda, Ahmedabad via Jodhpur and Jaipur via Bikaner.

-Nearest Airport to Pilibangan is 145 KM away in Bhatinda which as direct flight to New Delhi operated by Alliance Air (India).
+Nearest Airport to Pilibangan is 145 km away in Bhatinda which as direct flight to New Delhi operated by Alliance Air (India).